Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 Rose was perplexed.
 Her mouth would not close as she looked around.
 There were no other customers.
 Lace drapes covered the window, letting in enough natural light to see clearly, while at the same time giving the room a more secluded ambiance.

 "Yes, it is.
 Now sit.
-Ask for sherry if you don’t like the champagne and let me handle the rest."
+Ask for sherry if you don’t like the champagne, and let me handle the rest."

 Rose promptly sat on an ottoman and tried to keep her feet in the same spot so as not to mess up the exotic carpet.

 The mistress promptly sent two girls over; they flitted about, prodding Rose, prompting her about colours and types of lace.
-After a good fifteen minutes of this, she was pushed to a dressing room in the back.
+After a good fifteen minutes of this, she was pushed into a dressing room in the back.
 Mirrors covered all the walls, even the little door that seemed placed at an odd height.

 "Undress, darling, and show me what we're working with.
 We'll make you look pretty," the mistress cooed.